Shcha

 Shcha, from the Alphabet Book оf the Red Army Soldier (1921).
 The illustration depicts щук (shchuk), "pike" (acc. pl.).

 Shcha (Щ щ; italics: Щ щ or Щ щ; italics: Щ щ), Shta, or Scha is a letter of the Cyrillic script.

+In Bulgarian, it represents the consonant cluster //ʃt// and is named Shta.

+While in Russian the letter щ represents the long voiceless alveolo-palatal fricative //ɕː//, similar to the pronunciation of sh in "sheep", in Ukrainian and Rusyn, щ represents the consonant cluster //ʃt͡ʃ// (a hard sh followed by ch, as in "borscht").
+This pronunciation preserves the historical character of щ as a combination of sounds, consistent with its Old Church Slavonic origins, unlike the modern Russian pronunciation.
+The official Ukrainian transliteration system renders the letter as shch, reflecting this two-component structure.
+This is also reflected in Belarusian, where the letter щ was abolished in favour of the phonetic spelling шч to represent the similar sound cluster //ʂt͡ʂ//.

-In Russian, it represents the long (sometimes short) voiceless alveolo-palatal fricative //ɕː//, similar to the pronunciation of sh in 'sheep'.
-In Ukrainian and Rusyn, it represents the consonant cluster //ʃt͡ʃ//.
-In Bulgarian, it represents the consonant cluster //ʃt//, like the pronunciation of “scht” in Borscht.
-Most other non-Slavic languages written in Cyrillic use this letter to spell the few loanwords that use it or foreign names; it is usually pronounced //ʃ//, an approximation of the Russian pronunciation of the letter, and is often omitted when teaching those languages.
+Most other non-Slavic languages written in Cyrillic use this letter for loanwords or foreign names; in these contexts, it is often pronounced //ʃ//, an approximation of the Russian pronunciation.

-In English, Russian Shcha is romanized as shch, ŝ, šč or occasionally as sch, all reflecting the historical Russian pronunciation of the letter (as a combined Ш and Ч).
-English-speaking learners of Russian are often instructed to pronounce it in this way although it is no longer the standard pronunciation in Russian (it still is in Ukrainian and Rusyn, as above).
-The letter Щ in Russian and Ukrainian corresponds to ШЧ in related words in Belarusian.
+In English, щ is romanized as shch, ŝ, šč or occasionally as sch.
+English-speaking learners are often instructed to pronounce it as a cluster, although this no longer reflects the standard modern Russian phonetic realization.